defragm/CyberProfDevelopmentCovidResources/README.md

 ## Training
+* **root-me** Exercices and challenges about networking, forensic, web, crpyto and so on https://www.root-me.org/

+* **offensive-security** Ceritification to become a pentester https://www.offensive-security.com/

 * **Certified Network Security Specialist** Certification and training; Expires Aug 31 2020 Use coupon code #StaySafeHome during checkout to claim your free access.
 Offer is valid till 31/08/2020.  £500.00 Value https://www.icsi.co.uk/courses/icsi-cnss-certified-network-security-specialist-covid-19